N1 highway (Philippines): Zamboanga Peninsula

-At the end of the Bangsamoro section of AH26, N1 resumes at Lanao del Norte at Sultan Naga Dimaporo and approaches the southern coast of Lanao del Norte and Zamboanga del Sur.
-At Tukuran, it becomes alternatively known as Lanao-Pagadian-Zamboanga City Road and Pagadian City-Zamboanga City Road, respectively, from thereon.
-From the poblacion where it is locally known as Rizal Avenue, it climbs the mountainous terrain and turns west at its intersection with N9 (Butuan–Cagayan de Oro–Iligan Road) to become alternatively known as National Highway.
+N1 enters Zamboanga del Sur at Tukuran, where it becomes alternatively known as Tucuran Junction–Karomatan Junction Road or Malabang–Tukuran Road as it approaches the poblacion, where it veers away from the province's coast along Pagadian Bay at the Tukuran poblacion, where it is locally known as Rizal Avenue.
+At the Tukuran Junction, it turns west and becomes Lanao–Pagadian–Zamboanga City Road and Pagadian City–Zamboanga City Road from thereon.
+It climbs the mountainous terrain and turns west at its intersection with N9 (Butuan–Cagayan de Oro–Iligan Road) to become alternatively known as National Highway.
 It then cuts through Pagadian, where it is a principal route locally known as J.P.
 Rizal Avenue through the poblacion.
 It enters Zamboanga Sibugay, passing through the mountainous terrain and municipalities on the province's southern coast.

 N1 enters Zamboanga City as Maria Clara L. Lobregat Highway.
 It then enters the city proper, where it turns south as Veterans Avenue at the Sta.
 Cruz Junction, then southwest as Governor Lim Avenue, which carries one-way northeast-bound traffic, and finally southwest as Don Pablo Lorenzo Street.
 It ends at the intersection with N970 (N.S.
 Valderosa Street), N966 (Zamboanga City-Labuan-Limpapa Road/J.S.
-Alano Street), and N971 (Wharf Road/Don Pablo Lorenzo Street), its physical continuation towards Port of Zamboanga.
+Alano Street/Calle Guardia Nacional), and N971 (Wharf Road/Don Pablo Lorenzo Street), its physical continuation towards the Port of Zamboanga.
+This junction is situated near the Zamboanga City Hall and the main campus of Universidad de Zamboanga.

 History

-The direct predecessors of N1 were Highway 3 (later Manila North Road) from Laoag to Aparri and from Guiguinto to Caloocan, majority of Cagayan Valley Road (Highway 5) from Lal-lo to Guiguinto, Highway 54 then in the province of Rizal, majority of Manila South Road (Highway 1) from Muntinlupa to Matnog, Samar-Leyte Road (Highway 1) from Calbayog to Santa Rita, Leyte-Samar Road (Highway 1) from Tacloban to Mahaplag and from Sogod, Southern Leyte to Liloan, Agusan-Davao Road, Davao-Cotabato Road (Highway 1) from Davao to Digos, Lanao-Cotabato Road (Highway 5) from Dadiangas (present-day General Santos) to Mamasapano, Cotabato-Lanao Road (Highway 1) from Sultan Kudarat to Malabang, and Lanao-Zamboanga Road.
-More roads were later constructed and added to altogether form the present alignment of N1 and Pan-Philippine Highway (also known as Maharlika Highway since 1979), which was conceived in 1965 as the country's principal transport backbone and later designated as Asian Highway 26 (AH26).
+The direct predecessors of N1 were Highway 3 (later Manila North Road) from Laoag to Aparri and from Pulilan to Caloocan, majority of Cagayan Valley Road (Highway 5) from Lal-lo to Pulilan, Highway 54 then in the province of Rizal, majority of Manila South Road (Highway 1) from Muntinlupa to Matnog (including the Calamba to Santo Tomas segment of the Manila–Batangas Road), Samar-Leyte Road (Highway 1) from Calbayog to Santa Rita, Leyte–Samar Road (Highway 1) from Tacloban to Mahaplag and from Sogod, Southern Leyte to Liloan, Agusan-Davao Road, Davao–Cotabato Road (Highway 1) from Davao to Digos, Lanao–Cotabato Road (Highway 5) from Dadiangas (present-day General Santos) to Mamasapano, Cotabato–Lanao Road (Highway 1) from Sultan Kudarat to Malabang, and Lanao–Zamboanga Road.
+More roads were later constructed and added to integrate with the present alignment of N1 and Pan-Philippine Highway (also known as Maharlika Highway since 1979), which was conceived in 1965 as the country's principal transport backbone and later designated as Asian Highway 26 (AH26).

-In 2014, Department of Public Works and Highways assigned MacArthur Highway from Guiguinto to Caloocan, EDSA, Manila South Road from Muntinlupa to Calamba, and the segment of Pan-Philippine Highway from Laoag to Guiguinto and from Calamba to Zamboanga City as N1.
+In 2014, Department of Public Works and Highways assigned the segment of Pan-Philippine Highway from Laoag to Guiguinto and from Calamba to Zamboanga City, MacArthur Highway from Guiguinto to Caloocan, EDSA, and Manila South Road from Muntinlupa to Calamba as N1.